The extension problem for graph $C^*$-algebras: Introduction

-We note that among the results listed in Table \ref{samples}, the one by Bentmann is closely related to the result presented here, and it is worth dwelling on the relation of our work to \cite{rb:ecka}.
-Indeed, it was an important open question when a unital extension of Cuntz-Krieger algebras was itself in the Cuntz-Krieger class (it is necessary to stabilize the ideal for such a statement to make sense), but since Restorff's classification result for Cuntz-Krieger algebras (\cite{gr:cckasi}) applies only when the middle $C^*$-algebra is known to be Cuntz-Krieger, we were only able to argue in such a way in the few cases when an appropriate external classification result was known, cf.\ \cite{sea:dpcke}.
+We note that among the results listed in Table \ref{samples}, the one by Bentmann is closely and subtly related to the result presented here, and it is worth discussing how our work is related to \cite{rb:ecka}.
+Indeed, it was an important open question whether a unital extension of Cuntz-Krieger algebras is itself in the Cuntz-Krieger class (it is necessary to stabilize the ideal for such a statement to be non-trivial), but since Restorff's classification result for Cuntz-Krieger algebras (\cite{gr:cckasi}) applies only when the middle $C^*$-algebra is known to be Cuntz-Krieger, we were only able to argue in such a way in the few cases when an appropriate external classification result was known, cf.\ \cite{sea:dpcke}.
 For instance, the necessary result for extensions of simple Cuntz-Krieger algebras was provided in \cite{segr:rccconi}.

-Bentmann was able to circumvent this issue by elaborating on an idea from \cite{jc:cctmc2}, providing a complete solution of the extension problem in the Cuntz-Krieger case, and leading us to the following conjecture:
+Bentmann was able to circumvent this issue by elaborating on an idea from \cite{jc:cctmc2} to make contact to a deep result by Kirchberg (\cite{ek:nkmkna}), providing a complete solution of the extension problem in the Cuntz-Krieger case, and leading us to the following conjecture:

 \begin{conje} Let $C^*(E_1)$ and $C^*(E_3)$ be unital graph $C^*$-algebras with finitely many ideals, and consider the unital extension